Thank You for attending the 2018 "Recognizing Genius" Scholar Awards Luncheon

-This annual luncheon showcases the ARCS Foundation mission, our scholars, and the universities we support with a poster session, a scholar speaker and a keynote address.
+The annual luncheon showcases the ARCS Foundation mission, our scholars, and the universities we support with a poster session, a scholar speaker and a keynote address.
 Business and community leaders, university presidents and faculty, and ARCS Oregon members come together to support the ARCS scholars who will be our future leaders and drive innovation and the economy for decades to come.
-Read about the 2017 luncheon.

 Dr. Geri Richmondis known for her study of complex surface chemistry, her service on national science boards, and her work advancing women in science.
 Richmond is a professor of chemistry and the Presidential Chair in Science at the University of Oregon.
 She serves as U.S. science envoy to Vietnam, Laos, Cambodia, Burma, and Thailand, is a member of the National Science Board, the National Academy of Sciences, and is a fellow of multiple associations and societies, including the American Academy of Arts and Sciences (AAAS), and the Association for Women in Science.
 She co-founded COACh, the Committee on the Advancement of Women Chemists, working to increase the number of women scientists and support their success through programs and mentoring.
 President Barack Obama awarded Dr. Richmond a National Medal of Science, the highest scientific honor bestowed by the United States.
 In 2018 she will receive the 2018 Priestly Medal, the highest honor of the American Chemical Society.